Trump: NFL people thankful he signed criminal justice bill

 The White House did not respond to emailed requests for information on which NFL figures have reached out to the president.

-Trump planned to watch Sunday’s matchup between the New England Patriots and the Los Angeles Rams from his private golf club in Palm Beach, Florida.
-Trump said he expected the Patriots to win a sixth Lombardi Trophy and visit the White House.
+Trump viewed Sunday’s matchup between the New England Patriots and the Los Angeles Rams from the comfort of his private golf club in West Palm Beach.
+Upon arrival, he and his wife, Melania, were treated to a mini-concert by the Florida Atlantic University Marching Band.

+Trump said in the interview that he expected the Patriots to win a sixth Lombardi Trophy and visit the White House.
 The team is owned and coached by his friends, Bob Kraft and Bill Belichick, respectively.

 Trump blamed the outcome on a “bad call.”